A Hurricane & An Earthquake All At Once

-For many couples, when it’s least expected, a decision is made to Separating Families.
+For many couples, when it’s least expected, a decision is made to separate.
 One parent may feel relieved, while the other parent wrestles with their emotions.
-If a joint decision to separate is made by the couple and both parties communicate well, anxiety is reduced.
+If a joint decision to separate is made by the couple, and both parties communicate well, anxiety is reduced.
 If either party is emotionally or financially vulnerable (and most are), a legal war between the two may commence.

-When you think of yourself, your partner or your ex-partner, are you secure within yourself, or do you feel emotionally / financially fragile?
+When you think of yourself, your partner or your ex-partner, do you feel secure with yourself or do you feel emotionally / financially fragile?

 Be honest.
 No one needs to know your answer.

-Separating or already separated parents sometimes don’t appreciate their children’s real feelings.
-Teens, under the best of circumstances, are slow to express their inner thoughts and keep private
+Separated parents often don’t appreciate their children’s feelings.
+Teens, under the best of circumstances, are slow to express their inner or private thoughts and keep to themselves.

-thoughts to themselves.
 Under stress and in confusing times, those thoughts and feelings may be expressed with a sense of selfish entitlement.
-Comments made can be similar amongst many teens, as if taken from TV shows.
-These comments frequently surprise their parents.
+Comments made can mimic those heard on TV shows and frequently shock parents.

 “We weren’t involved in your decision to separate.”